openmrs/openmrs-contrib-rest-api-docs/User/privileges.md

 ### Create a privilege

-* To create a privilege you need to specify below attributes in the request body.If the user not logged in to perform this action, a `401 Unauthorized` status returned.
+* To create a privilege you need to specify below attributes in the request body.
+If the user not logged in to perform this action, a `401 Unauthorized` status returned.

     #### Attributes